-As we mention in the FHA qualifications page, the current minimum credit score to required to be approved for a traditional FHA loan is 580.
-(H4H loans do not have such credit requirements).
+As we mention in the qualifications page, the current minimum credit score required to be approved for an FHA loan with most lenders is normally 600 and for the best rates on FHA streamlines you are best off having a 620 credit score or higher.
+There a currently no minimum credit scores required for the HARP 2.0 program.
 In this page we will discuss some of the things borrowers should do to improve their credit scores in order to qualify for a government-back mortgage.

 “Middle Score”